-First “dev” version of new API was deployed after 20 days — I was not only writing new API, but also learning new programming language.
-First steps were slow, initial learning curve is steep enough.
-A lot, a lot of times I was near to change my decision and ask my employer to switch back to PHP, but each time Rust community was kind, friendly and smart enough to give me advice how to solve my issue.
+The first “dev” version of the new API was deployed after 20 days — I was not only writing a new API but also learning a new programming language.
+The first steps were slow, the initial learning curve is steep enough.
+A lot, a lot of times I was near to change my decision and ask my employer to switch back to PHP, but each time Rust community was kind, friendly, and smart enough to give me advice on how to solve my issue.
 I’m endlessly thankful to them.

-Here is how I understand Rust ownership system in my brains: you can pass variable to some context either by value or by reference.
-In first case be ready to say “good bye, I will never use you in this context”.
-Really, you gave whole value — nothing left.
-Make a copy (clone) if you need same value in following lines.
-In second case (reference) just be sure that source context will live longer than target context.
-Otherwise, when source context will try to die, we will have to kill value with context it belongs to, and target context will use reference to dead value — compiler will not allow us to be so cruel.
-Same rules for returning values from function — it’s also sending them from one context to another.
+Here is how I understand the Rust ownership system in my brains: you can pass a variable to some context either by value or by reference.
+In the first case be ready to say “goodbye, I will never use you in this context”.
+You gave a whole value — nothing left.
+Make a copy (clone) if you need the same value in the following lines.
+In the second case (reference) just be sure that source context will live longer than the target context.
+Otherwise, when the source context will try to die, we will have to kill value with context it belongs to, and the target context will use the reference to dead value — the compiler will not allow us to be so cruel.
+Same rules for returning values from a function — it’s also sending them from one context to another.

 There are some more details, but these 2 rules helped me to almost forget about compiler errors, related to ownership/borrowing/lifetimes.

-Most bright star here is Cargo.
+The most bright star here is Cargo.
 Cargo is awesome, I love it so much!
-It can help you compile your code, run tests, generate documentation, bring you crates (libraries), you will not worry about different crates versions on different machines, using same repository.
-I wish we had same tool in other languages also.
+It can help you compile your code, run tests, generate documentation, bring you crates (libraries), you will not worry about different crates versions on different machines, using the same repository.
+I wish we had the same tool in other languages also.